Dawson-Damer – an introduction

 Collas Crill's private client and trust team have decades of experience advising trustees and beneficiaries about trustee decision-making.
 Our advisory practice frequently assists fiduciaries with the increasing complexity of decision making, including restructuring.

-When decision-making has gone wrong, leading to complaints of a possible breach of trust, Collas Crill's skilled and experienced disputes team can advise on how best to challenge and correct the defective decision making.
+When decision-making has gone wrong, leading to complaints of a possible breach of trust, Collas Crill's skilled and experienced trust disputes team can advise on how best to challenge and correct the defective decision making.